 - The Nutrition is for the caramelized minced pork only.
 It doesn't include white rice or lettuce.

 - Other Meat Besides Pork: ground beef, turkey, or chicken.

 - Vietnamese Fish Sauce: I used Viet Huong Fish Sauce (also known as Three Crabs Fish Sauce).
 You can find them at Target, Ralph's, or any Asian grocers for around $4-$6 per big bottle.
+Alternatively, you can use Thai fish sauce.
 Please note that not all fish sauce products/brands are created equal and they usually have different sodium levels (ex: Thai fish sauce has a lower sodium content than Vietnamese fish sauce).
 To add saltiness to the dish, just add a small amount of salt.
 Do not go overboard with fish sauce or all you’ll taste is fish sauce.

 - Fresh chili pepper.
 If you are worried about the spicy level, use red bell pepper instead of red chili pepper or skip it.
 If you can't find red jalapeno or red serrano pepper, you can use 1-2 small pieces of Thai chili peppers or more as a replacement ingredient.

 - If you want to serve this as an appetizer, choose lettuce, cucumber, and some pickled vegetables.
 Or, serve it as a main dish with some brown or white rice, noodles, fried egg, and/or Korean spinach salad.